Equivariant vs. Invariant Layers: A Comparison of Backbone and Pooling for Point Cloud Classification: Introduction

 The majority of existing research in point cloud classification has focused on designing novel neural architectures, specifically permutation equivariant (or semi-equivariant) backbones \cite{dgcnn, Qi_2017_CVPR, zaheer2017deep, Xiang_2021_ICCV, lee2019set}, while some recent work has highlighted the significance of pooling layers \cite{murphy2018janossy, zhang2020fspool, naderializadeh2021PSWE, e24121745, lee2019set, 9053217,skianis2020rep,mialon2021trainable}.
 Our objective in this paper is to investigate the intricate interplay between backbone architecture and pooling approach on model performance in point cloud classification.
 We conduct extensive studies on three prominent point cloud classification benchmark datasets --- ModelNet40 \cite{wu20153d}, ScanObjectNN \cite{uy-scanobjectnn-iccv19}, and ShapeNetPart \cite{chang2015shapenet} --- to explore the impact of model architectural choices and complexities on performance.

 In our experiments, we aimed to investigate the interplay between the choice of permutation equivariant backbones and permutation invariant pooling approaches on point cloud classification performance.
-To this end, we evaluated seven different permutation equivariant backbones, including Identity, DeepSets \cite{zaheer2017deep}, Set Transformer backbones (SAB and ISAB) \cite{lee2019set}, DGCNN \cite{dgcnn}, PointNet \cite{Qi_2017_CVPR}, and CurveNet \cite{Xiang_2021_ICCV}, along with eleven permutation invariant pooling approaches, including Global Average Pool, Generalized Mean \cite{radenovic2018fine}, Max and k-Max \cite{kim2014convolutional}, PMA \cite{lee2019set}, GMHA \cite{9053217}, MMHA \cite{9053217}, PSWE \cite{naderializadeh2021PSWE} (both learnable and non-learnable versions), FSPool \cite{zhang2020fspool}, and Rep the Set \cite{skianis2020rep}.
+To this end, we evaluated seven different permutation equivariant backbones: Identity; DeepSets \cite{zaheer2017deep}; (Induced) Set Attention Blocks (SAB and ISAB) \cite{lee2019set}; Dynamic Graph CNN (DGCNN) \cite{dgcnn}; PointNet \cite{Qi_2017_CVPR}; and CurveNet \cite{Xiang_2021_ICCV}.
+For poolings, we consider eleven different permutation invariant pooling approaches: Global Average Pool (GAP); Generalized Mean (GeM) \cite{radenovic2018fine}; Max and k-Max \cite{kim2014convolutional}; Pooling by Multihead Attention (PMA) \cite{lee2019set}; Global Multi-Head Attentive (GMHA) and Multi-Resolution Multi-Head Attentive (MMHA) poolings \cite{9053217}; Pooling by Sliced-Wasserstein Embedding (PSWE) \cite{naderializadeh2021PSWE} (both learnable and non-learnable versions); Featurewise Sort Pooling (FSPool) \cite{zhang2020fspool}; and RepSet \cite{skianis2020rep}.
+While there have been many recent advancements in point cloud classification and segmentation models beyond what we discuss here, the purpose of this work is to focus only on permutation equivariant backbones and permutation invariant pooling layers, and hence many of these recent advancements fall outside the scope of this work.
 To ensure fair comparisons and avoid the effects of auxiliary factors like evaluation schemes, data augmentation strategies, and loss functions, we devised a unified training and evaluation scheme.
 We evaluated the performance of all pairs of backbones and pooling methods (a total of 77 models) on three benchmark datasets, namely ModelNet40 \cite{wu20153d}, ScanObjectNN \cite{uy-scanobjectnn-iccv19}, and ShapeNetPart \cite{chang2015shapenet}.
 We also investigated the effect of using multiple pooling layers for fixed backbones and provided the performance of the 77 models under full and restricted training data.